-JUCY offers multiple excess reduction options for cars - Risk Taker, Chance It, and Stress Free.
+JUCY offers multiple excess reduction options for cars - Risk Taker, Stress Free, and Stress Free Plus.
 Choosing the right one means finding a balance between how much you want to pay upfront, versus how much you can afford to pay if things go wrong.
 The excess you might have to pay in the case of an accident will almost always be more than the cost of adding excess reduction to your booking.
 In general, it is smarter to choose the safer option, rather than gambling on having nothing happen while you're travelling around.

 There are also a couple of other factors to consider.

-Risk Taker ($0 a day, but an excess of $2000) might save you money up front, but when you go to collect your car, a bond will be frozen on your credit card. it will only be released when you return the vehicle safe and sound, meaning you won't be able to access that money for the duration of your trip.
-If you choose Risk Taker, that means $2000 will be held as bond.
+Risk Taker ($0 a day, but an excess of $2500) might save you money upfront, but when you go to collect your car, a bond will be frozen on your credit card. it will only be released when you return the vehicle safe and sound, meaning you won't be able to access that money for the duration of your trip.
+If you choose Risk Taker, that means $2500 will be held as bond.